New Zealand Police: Family Harm App

-Family Harm is an award-winning iOS app we designed with New Zealand Police to help tackle the single biggest social issue facing New Zealand today.
+Family Harm is an award-winning iOS app designed by Smudge and New Zealand Police to help tackle the single biggest social issue facing New Zealand today.
 Domestic violence contributes to approximately half of all violent crime in New Zealand and accounts for over 40% of frontline police time.

 Bronwyn Marshall, acting Superintendent Safer Whānau, describes the value the app has brought to the process: "The Family Harm app replaces a 13-page paper form, which took officers around 40 minutes to complete".
-With over 121,000 episodes of family harm occurring in New Zealand in the last calendar year, the app effectively banished more than 1.5 million pages of paperwork overnight.
+With around 130,000 episodes of family harm occurring in New Zealand every calendar year, the app effectively banished more than 1.5 million pages of paperwork overnight.

 To better understand the needs of users, the Smudge team spent hundreds of hours shadowing frontline police across multiple towns and cities, and some of our team co-located to the Royal New Zealand Police College in Porirua.

 In partnership with NZ Police, we set up a design lab where our team workshopped real-world scenarios, bringing in actors to play the roles of victim and perpetrator.

 With the Family Harm app, officers arriving at the scene are more prepared than ever before.
 Supt Marshall explains: "The information we have [in the app] is live from the National Intelligence Database, so officers at the scene can be working on an investigation at the same time.
 A supervisor can also view what’s going on in the investigation and provide input, even when they’re away from the scene".

 The app gives frontline officers useful information such as historical episodes at the same location, providing them with valuable context in what is often an ongoing chain of events.
 Police describe having this additional context as an "eyes wide open" approach that is paying huge dividends.